Yogesh-K-Matkar/react_concept_react_app/README.md

 ### Cloning:-

+   **With Extension**:-

    1. First, install Extension- GitHub Pull Requests, then through Settings open Command Palette and write GitHub Clone(Clone from GitHub)

    2. Then visit to GitHub account-->Select the repository, and copy the  browser URL of the repository, then need to clone it to VS Code.

    3. Now, explorer dialogue windows open --> select the folder where we want to clone the repository.

+  **With Git Commands**:-

+    1. First, visit to GitHub account-->Select the repository, and copy the  browser URL of the repository, then need to clone it to VS Code.

+    2. Now, open VS Code terminal --> move to the folder where we want to clone the repository using cd command.

+    Syntax:-

+    ```Terminal
+                git clone <repository-url>
+    ```

 ***